Colon Polyps (cont.)

 Several associations have been explored for antioxidants including selenium, beta carotene, and vitamins A, C, and E. Most of the studies that have been done do not support a role for these agents in preventing polyps or in preventing colon cancer.
 A limited amount of support is available for the use of selenium to prevent polyps, but selenium is not recommended for use outside of experimental trials.

 Supplemental dietary calcium has been demonstrated in one study to prevent the formation of polyps.
-The benefit was seen with supplementation of 1200 mg of calcium.
+The benefit was seen with supplementation of 1200 mg of calcium per day.
 There is some concern about using calcium since higher dietary and supplemental levels are associated with an increase in vascular disease.
-The intake of calcium that was studied was higher than the recommended intake of calcium, 800 mg.
+The intake of calcium that was studied was higher than the recommended intake of calcium, 800 mg per day.

 The best support for a treatment to prevent polyps is with nonsteroidal anti-inflammatory drugs (NSAIDs), a class of drugs that includes aspirin, ibuprofen (Motrin, Advil), celecoxib (Celebrex), and many others.
 Aspirin has been shown in several studies to reduce the formation of polyps by 30% to 50%.
 The effect is likely to occur with higher doses of aspirin (more than the 81-325 mg that is recommended for cardiovascular disease prevention), and there is concern about aspirin's side effect of gastrointestinal bleeding at these doses.

 Sulindac (Clinoril), a "non-selective NSAID" has been shown to prevent polyps in patients with sporadic adenoma as well as the genetic syndromes.
-As with celecoxib, there is concern about cardiovascular side effects.
+As with celecoxib, there is concern about cardiovascular side effects and gastrointestinal ulceration and bleeding.

 Get the latest treatment options.